INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Spain_Linking_Simplification.md

 Country: _Spain_

 Short description: Proposal to reference network service using existing metadata elements for the dataset and how you link the dataset metadata file in the GetCapabilities response of the network services.
-This way there is no need for using the service metadata file and the <inspire_vs:ExtendedCapabilities> element within the GetCapabilities response.

 ## Proposal body